Leadership Programming

 Service-Learning Projects

-Each month, a grade level leads the school and community in a service-learning project that is aligned to the monthly Core Virtue.
+Each month, a grade level leads the school and community in a service-learning project that is aligned to our Core Virtues.
 For example, grade 1's service-learning project was called, "Caring Comforts" and was aligned to the Core Virtue gratitude.
 First graders asked the school and community to donate gently used or new stuffed animals/toys.
 The stuffed animals/toys were given to police, fire and medical responders because when they encounter child patients or children on their emergency calls, they like to give a stuffed animal to help make bad day a little better.
 Their goal was to "stuff" an entire ambulance.
-G1 Service-Learning Project Success 2021-22.jpeg
+See all grade level service learning plans HERE.

 Leadership Class